Satellites of Infinite Rank in the Smooth Concordance Group: Introduction

 \section{Introduction}

 Oriented knots are said to be {\em concordant} if they cobound a properly embedded cylinder in $[0,1]\times S^3$.
 One can vary the regularity of the embeddings, and typically one considers either smooth or locally flat continuous embeddings.
 Either choice defines an equivalence relation under which the set of knots becomes an abelian group using the connected sum operation.
 These concordance groups of knots are intensely studied, with strong motivation provided by the profound distinction between the groups one defines in the topologically locally flat and smooth categories, respectively.
 Indeed, many questions pertaining to 4--manifolds with small topology (like the $4$--sphere) can be recast or addressed in terms of concordance.
 Despite the efforts of many mathematicians, the concordance groups are still rather poorly understood.
-For instance, in both categories, it is still unknown whether the groups possess elements of any finite order other than two. \\
+In both categories, for instance, the basic question of whether the groups possess elements of any finite order other than two remains open. \\

 Some of the most powerful tools for analyzing concordance groups come from {\em satellite operations}.
 To define these, consider a knot in a solid torus $P\subset S^1\times D^2$.
 Assign to an arbitrary knot $K$ the image of $P$ under the canonical identification of a neighborhood of $K$ with $S^1\times D^2$.
 The corresponding {\em satellite knot} is denoted $P(K)$.
+We refer to the absolute value of the algebraic intersection number of $K$ with $D^2$ as the {\em winding number} of the satellite.
 Since framings of a properly embedded annulus in $[0,1]\times S^3$ are naturally identified with framings of either circle on the boundary, it follows that the satellite operator $P$ descends to concordance classes.
-Thus for any knot $P\subset S^1\times D^2$ we obtain a self-map on the (smooth or topological) concordance group:
+Thus, for any knot $P\subset S^1\times D^2$ we obtain a self-map on the (smooth or topological) concordance group:

 It is important to note that these maps are typically not homomorphisms.
 Indeed, the first author has conjectured that they essentially never are: